 There are several types of technology that can be used in LASIK surgery, some being more modern and sophisticated than others.
 At our clinic, we only offer the most advanced procedure.

 Modern flap creation is done with a very precise femtosecond laser; at Focus we prefer the very precise energy focus of the Swiss-made Ziemer LDV system.
-The second stage of actual vision correction is done by another laser (an excimer laser), so this two-laser technique is sometimes called All Laser LASIK, Dual Laser LASIK or more commonly Femto-LASIK.
+The second stage of actual vision correction is done by another laser (an excimer laser), so this two-laser technique is sometimes called All-Laser LASIK, Dual Laser LASIK or more commonly Femto-LASIK.

 There are 3 main types of LASIK technology available when it comes to the excimer laser reshaping of your cornea; the first is the main treatment for most patients and the second and third are for more specialized cases:

-- Wavefront Optimised LASIK — the biggest jump in better laser vision results was from the development of treatments that preserve the natural ‘aspheric’ shape of the cornea, the clear front window of the eye (high end camera lenses also use aspheric optics to produce crisp, high-definition images).
+- Wavefront-Optimised LASIK — the biggest jump in better laser vision results was from the development of treatments that preserve the natural ‘aspheric’ shape of the cornea, the clear front window of the eye (high-end camera lenses also use aspheric optics to produce crisp, high-definition images).
 Wavefront optimised laser eye surgery uses the precise curvature data information from scans of your cornea, reducing so-called spherical aberrations that can occur with non-aspheric laser refractive surgery.

-- Wavefront Guided LASIK — is only needed for a small number of patients who eyes have high levels of optical aberrations.
+- Wavefront-Guided LASIK — is only needed for a small number of patients whose eyes have high levels of optical aberrations.
 Wavefront optimised treatments (above) deliver the same results for most patients, whilst also removing less tissue (leaving the cornea stronger and with less chance of dry eyes).
 Wavefront-guided treatments use measurements of how light waves travel through your eye (using an aberrometer) to target significant imperfections of optical quality, for specific patients who have marked aberrations.
-Such treatments are know as ‘custom LASIK’, and include topography-guided LASIK (see below).
+Such treatments are known as ‘custom LASIK’, and include topography-guided LASIK (see below).
 Whilst some clinics market laser eye surgery on the benefits of custom wavefront LASIK for everyone, the science does not support the claims; wavefront-optimised correction is the right choice for most patients.

-- Topography Guided LASIK — Uses precision maps of the corneal surface to create a custom LASIK procedure.
-Topography-guided laser treatment aims to regularise the corneal shape to improve optical quality, and can address visual aberrations, as well as physical abnormalities such as corneal scars.
+- Topography-Guided LASIK — Uses precision maps of the corneal surface to create a custom LASIK procedure.
+Topography-guided laser treatment aims to regularise the corneal shape to improve optical quality and can address visual aberrations, as well as physical abnormalities such as corneal scars.